gtsop/babel-jest-boost/README.md

 ### 5. Done

 Once your tests are green, you are done.
-You can now keep running your tests are usual without having to clear your cache.
+You can now keep running your tests as usual without having to clear your cache.

 # Plugin options

 ### `importIgnorePatterns` **[array\<string\>]**

 Array of strings/regexes, import paths matching these regexes will prevent `babel-jest-boost` from rewritting them.
-For instance, assuming the example above:
+For instance, assuming this tree:

 ```bash
 .